2010 Singapore Cup

 The 2010 Singapore Cup (known as the RHB Singapore Cup for sponsorship reasons) started on 24 May 2010.
-It was the 13th staging of the annual Singapore Cup soccer tournament.
+It was the 13th edition of the annual Singapore Cup soccer tournament.

 12 S.League clubs and 4 invited foreign teams played in this edition.
 The cup was a single-elimination tournament, with all sixteen teams playing from the first round.
 The first round involved one-off matches.
 Subsequent rounds involved ties of two legs.

 The first round kicked off between 24 and 31 May, with the quarter-finals played from 27 September to 15 October, and the semi-finals on 25 to 29 October.
 The final was played on 14 November.